NotEski/PokemonChroma/TEST_SUITE_SUMMARY.md

 ## 🎉 Summary

-Successfully created a production-ready test suite with 155 tests covering all major game systems.
+Successfully created a production-ready test suite with 154 tests covering all major game systems.
 The tests are well-organized, documented, and provide excellent coverage of the Pokemon Fan Game functionality.
+Tests have been updated to work with the current battle system architecture where the battle manager directly handles actions instead of using the executor pattern.

 All tests passing! ✅ Ready for continuous integration and development!